-There is very limited commercial guestroom accommodation in Bellarine North and Bellarine South.
+There is limited commercial guestroom accommodation in Bellarine North and Bellarine South.
 Reinvestment in contemporary accommodation for visitors is a key opportunity, as is the development of eco-accommodation.
-The private land inland of the Southeast Bellarine Coast contains the Collendina Caravan Park, which offers semi-permanent accommodation and The Lon offers high-end accommodation options.
-This area is well positioned for eco-accommodation opportunities, with passive recreation and low-density eco-tourism prospects.
+The private land inland of the Southeast Bellarine Coast is well positioned for eco-accommodation opportunities, with passive recreation and low-density eco-tourism prospects.